cite-architecture/CitableBase.jl/docs/src/urns.md

 ## Defining the `Isbn10Urn` type

 The `Urn` abstract type models a Uniform Resource Name (URN).
 We'll follow  the requirements of the URN standard to create a URN type for ISBN-10 numbers.
 Its URN strings will have three colon-delimited components, beginning with the required prefix `urn`, then a URN type we'll call `isbn10`, followed by a 10-digit ISBN number.
 For example, the URN for *Distant Horizons* by Ted Underwood will be `urn:isbn10:022661283X`.
+(Yes, the last "digit" of an ISBN number can be `X`.)

 ```@example urns
 using CitableBase